 This is the latest edition of our series, “Lifetime Subscriber.”
-From clothes to food to vitamins, I review popular subscription services and decide if they’re worth the price.
+From clothes to food to vitamins, we review popular subscription services and decide if they’re worth the price.

 I don’t regularly take vitamins.
 The dozen untouched bottles in my pantry can tell you that.
 But after seeing numerous (and I mean numerous) celebrities posting ads for Care/of on social media, I was curious about whether the vitamin subscription service really worked.
 So I tried a month of the product all the influencers seemed to be obsessed with.
 Here’s how it went.